-The drivetrain on Tommaso Forcella is a part of the Shimano Claris groupset.
+The drivetrain on this Tommaso Forcella road bike is a part of the Shimano Claris groupset.
 While this group of components is not regarded as high-end, they are still a part of reliable and durable Shimano equipment.

 The crankset has three cogs, while the cassette on the rear has 8.
 This is not a very common combination of gears on most road bikes, however, it’s not a bad choice.
 If you live in an especially hilly area, this will give you an extra number of gears that you can choose from.

-However, the bulky crankset does add some extra weight to the bike, so if ever you wish to reduce the weight, you can upgrade your bike to a 2×10 drivetrain.
+However, the bulky crankset does add some extra weight to the Tommaso Forcella, so if ever you wish to reduce the weight, you can upgrade your bike to a 2×10 drivetrain.

 The derailleurs are also a part of the Shimano Claris group, alongside with the shifters which are integrated into the brake levers.
-This means that you will not have to move your hand position when you need to shift gears, so you will increase your overall cycling performance.
+This means that you will not have to move your hand position when you need to shift gears, so you will increase your overall cycling performance of this Forcella.

-People generally have no complaints about the Claris groupset.
+People generally have no complaints about the Claris groupset of this Tommaso Forcella.
 When it is adjusted properly and maintained in the right way, it will serve riders well for a long time.
 It adds some extra weight to the bike compared to some higher-end components, but for this price, the Claris is a great choice.

-The 700x25c Kenda tires on Tommaso Imola offer a great compromise between speed and comfort.
+The 700x25c Kenda tires on Tommaso Forcella road bike offer a great compromise between speed and comfort.
 You will have a wide enough contact point with the road for a stable ride both on rough roads and in wet weather.

 The wheelset is a Tommaso TC-30, which is lightweight and aerodynamic.
 It’s one of the better choices for an entry-level road bike and it adds to its mean roadie look as well.

 Brakes, like the drivetrain and derailleurs, are part of the Shimano Claris entry-level road bike groupset.
 The brakes are calipers and not disc brakes, which has both positives and downsides.
-You will get plenty of stopping power in the dry weather with these bikes both on the flat and when you are descending.
-On top of that, they are much lighter than disc brakes, so if you do not need discs it is better to reduce some weight.
+You will get plenty of stopping power in the dry weather with this Tommaso Forcella both on the flat and when you are descending.
+On top of that, they are much lighter than disc brakes, so if you do not need discs it is better to reduce some weight of this Tommaso.